Henry Puna: Third term: 2018–2020

-Secretary-general (2021–present)
+Secretary-general (2021–2024)

 On 4 February 2021 he was elected as secretary-general of the Pacific Islands Forum, replacing Meg Taylor.
-In response to his election, Palau announced that it would be leaving the Pacific Island Forum, claiming that a "gentlemen's agreement" to rotate the position between Polynesia, Melanesia, and Micronesia had been violated.
+In response to his election, Palau announced that it would be leaving the Pacific Islands Forum, claiming that a "gentlemen's agreement" to rotate the position between Polynesia, Melanesia, and Micronesia had been violated.
 Other countries have signaled their intention to review their Membership after Puna's election.
 MPs in the Marshall Islands called for the government to review its participation in the Forum, but opposed withdrawal.
 The Federated States of Micronesia and Nauru have openly questioned whether they will remain members.
 Nauru President Lionel Aingimea has signaled his intention to pull out, stating that "If this is the way Micronesia is treated, then it is better off withdrawing from the Forum".
 Four members of the Micronesian bloc – the Marshall Islands, Kiribati, Nauru, and the Federated States of Micronesia – decided to hold a virtual meeting to discuss whether to exit the Forum.
 Puna assumed the office of secretary-general in May 2021.

+He vacated the role at the end of his first term on 23 May 2024.
+He was succeeded by Baron Waqa of Nauru.